 Back to the rice: Like many dyed-in-the-wool Louisiana men, I am downright committed to long-grain white rice as a staple of my diet, and at this point in my life, I am hard pressed to change.
 That said, I have been very impressed with the Louisiana jasmine rice, that is a unique hybrid introduced by my favorite rice brand Supreme Rice from Crowley, Louisiana.
 These guys know rice better than anyone else, and when I ran across a bag of their brown rice on the supermarket shelf, I stopped dead in my tracks.

 With a bit of research, I found out that brown rice is the same grain as white rice.
 Pure and simple, when only the outer husk of a grain of rice is removed, the result is brown rice.
 You must remove the next two layers underneath the husk to produce white rice.
 So, it’s those remaining side hulls and brans that are rich in proteins, thiamine, calcium, magnesium, fiber, and potassium.
 And for those (like me) that are trying to lose weight, brown rice is a healthful alternative given its low glycemic rating which reduces insulin spikes.
-And in my recipe, it just tastes good, too.
+And in my Cajun recipe, it just tastes good, too.

 So, how can I construct a Cajun recipe version of a rice bowl that doesn’t skimp on the flavor and spice of down home Louisiana ingredients that I’ve come to know and love?
 Starting with shredded iceberg lettuce and the Cajun trinity—onion, celery, and bell pepper—lays a tasty foundation.
 Roasting little cubes of Louisiana sweet potatoes in my flavorful Sweet Heat spice rub is a cinch.
 The spice-coated, roasted Louisiana pecans add crunch.
 And combining my brown rice with Cajun-seasoned griddled shrimp provides an over-the-top presentation.
 And just to top it all off, why not garnish with spicy ribbons of carrot and the herbal freshness of fresh-picked flat-leaf parsley from my garden?

-Full of flavor and spice, this brown rice bowl puts a Louisiana spin on healthy eating that I could get used to.
+Full of flavor and spice, my Cajun recipe for this brown rice bowl puts a spin on healthy eating that I could get used to.